There are huge savings to be made in the Currys January sale 2025

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Savings season continues, with Black Friday and Boxing Day deals giving way to the January sales.
+With the Christmas celebrations over, the January sales are here to help brighten the less-than-sparkly month.
 And as far as deals are concerned, Currys has some of the best I’ve seen.

-It’s not the only big-name retailer to slash prices – Amazon, John Lewis and M&S all have some tidy offers.
-But if you’re searching for significant discounts on electricals, Currys is the place to shop, cutting the cost of Oral-B electric toothbrushes and Ninja air fryers, among other top products.
+It’s not the only big-name retailer to slash prices – Amazon, John Lewis and M&S all have some stellar offers.
+But if you’re searching for significant discounts on electricals, Currys is the place to shop, as it has cut the cost of Oral-B electric toothbrushes and Ninja air fryers, among other top products.
 But which deals should you take advantage of?

-Whether there was something on your Christmas list that was missing from under the tree, or you just fancy a bit of retail therapy after a busy festive spell, I’ve got you covered.
+Whether there was something on your Christmas list that was missing from under the tree, or you just fancy a bit of retail therapy after a heavy New Year’s Eve, I’ve got you covered.
 I’ve trawled through the Currys January sale and picked out the heavily reduced products which have impressed our team of testers.
 This way, you can guarantee good value and great quality.
 Scroll on to see which items made the cut.

 Read more: Follow January sales deals live